 GF Feminine Sex Role - Peterson (1988).
 (46 items).
 Traditional feminine interests such as liking plants and flowers, poetry, cooking, playing house, hopscotch, jump rope.
 Constricted, moralistic, prudish, critical of sexual and aggressive expressions, concern for appearance, mother identification, socializing as an emotional outlet, dislikes traditional male interests such as sports, hunting, military interests, mechanics magazines, and building; overly sensitive, did not act out as a child or as an adolescent, not confident, well mannered, and family loyalty.

 Pk Post-traumatic Stress Disorder - Keane, Malloy &Fairbanks (1984).
 (46 items).
-Will not differentiate between people with serious severe psychopathology such as borderlines or basically healthy people with a Post-Traumatic Stress Disorder or malingerers.
+Will not differentiate between people with serious severe psychopathology such as borderlines or basically healthy people with a Post-Traumatic Stress Disorder.
 Guilt, remorse, resentment, feeling misunderstood, loss of emotional control, poor concentration, poor memory, hostility, poor sleep, nightmares, depression, lack of confidence, anxiety, obsessional thoughts, bizarre thoughts, and social avoidance.